This Incident Response Plan exists to ensure that we consistently handle information security events in an effective and efficient manner.

 iv) Coordinating a Response #

-We primarily use Slack to coordinate our response to cyber security events.
-We also use Google Meets call for response update calls.
-If an issue is classified as Critical Severity we will create a channel in Slack specifically for that issue and include the relevant individuals and assign roles at that time.
-Phone numbers, email and other details on individuals and our key suppliers can be found in Key Contacts.
+We will primarily use Instant Messaging and video conferencing to coordinate response to cyber security events.
+If an issue prevents use of these modes, phone numbers, email and other details on individuals and our key suppliers can be found in Key Contacts.

 v) Incidence Response #

-For critical issues, the incidence response team will follow an iterative response process designed to investigate, contain exploitation, remediate our vulnerability, and document a post-mortem with the lessons of an incident.
+For critical issues, the incidence response team will follow an iterative response process designed to investigate, contain exploitation, remediate our vulnerability, and document a post-mortem with the impact and lessons of an incident.

 - Observe/Orient